mit-rss/intro_to_ros/README.md

 ### Manual Grading Portion

-If you have successfully completed all parts, you should receive a score of 3.0/5.0 on Gradescope.
-The rest of your score (2.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be available on your github account.
+If you have completed all parts, you should receive a score of 3.0/5.0 on Gradescope.
+The rest of your score (2.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be available on your GitHub account.
 Submit a zip file of your repository to the Gradescope assignment **Lab 1C: Intro to ROS -- Git repo submission**.
 Make sure that your zip file does not contain large folders or files that are not part of the assignments (the **.git** folder should not be zipped) since large zip files will probably get rejected by Gradescope.

 ### The Manual Grade Breakdown